CS-5/carsonseese.com/content/about.md

 - [exfil2dns](https://github.com/CS-5/exfil2dns)
   - Another basic Go library also for BSides which takes data, chunks it, and sends it out in the form of DNS queries.
 - [GoElsewhere](https://github.com/CS-5/GoElsewhere)
-  - Ever wanted to self-host a URL shortener (basiclly a HTTP redirector with a fancy UI)?
+  - Ever wanted to self-host a URL shortener (basically a HTTP redirector with a fancy UI)?
 Well now you can! _(There's obviously still a lot of work to be done)_
 - [.dotfiles](https://github.com/CS-5/.dotfiles)
   - A collection of my personal dotfiles.
 I don't necessarily recommend copying these, but if you have any suggestions or examples, feel free to make a PR!
 I am still new to vim and tmux.